-We are a non-profit, non-governmental organisation that has been working in Uganda since 2005, and with your help we rescue and care for orphaned and vulnerable children and create sustainable community development projects in Uganda, one of the poorest countries in the world.
+We are a faith based non-profit, that has been working in Uganda since 2005, and with your help we rescue and care for orphaned and vulnerable children and create sustainable community development projects in Uganda, one of the poorest countries in the world.

 Operation Uganda Foundation is an Australian registered charitable organisation; ABN 19 980 709 150 registered with the Australian Charities and Non for Profits Commission (ACNC) and has the registered charity tick of approval which gives reassurance to the public that Operation Uganda is transparent and accountable by highlighting its presence on the ACNC Charity Register.
 Operation Uganda Foundation also has Deductible Gift Recipient (DGR) endorsement from the Australian Tax Office (ATO) and can issue tax deductible receipts for gifts greater than $2AUD in Australia.

 Operation Uganda focuses primarily on the most vulnerable and destitute children.
 All the children in our scholarship program must meet a strict criteria of being either orphaned or vulnerable.
 The women in our empowerment projects are either widowed or solo mothers in destitute situations.
 Your support makes a real difference to the world’s most needy.

 Together we can bring hope and long lasting change to some of the poorest communities in Uganda.

 There are over 2 million orphaned and vulnerable children in Uganda through child sponsorship and the rescue fund we are able to rescue and care for orphaned and vulnerable children.

 After years of war aids and extreme poverty local communities in Uganda have suffered.
 Operation Uganda empowers communities through skills based training, education and child sponsorship.

 Transform a Nation

 One child at a time, one household at a time, one community at a time.
 Together we can transform a nation and help the poorest of poor out of poverty, one at a time.